Introduction

 German films are shown regularly throughout the academic year.
 They are most often screened on Tuesdays at 7 pm, after German Table.

-German writers, scholars, filmmakers, and actors also visit the campus every year and are often possiible due to the generous funding of the Max Kade Foundation.
+We regularly welcome German writers, scholars, translators, filmmakers, and actors to the Dickinson campus, visits that are often made possible by generous funding from the Max Kade Foundation.

 Opportunities for off-campus study